-Some of the pride of Krupanidhi has enlisted which are the encouragements for the future generations.
-The Department of Pharmaceutics is headed by Prof. Dr. R.S.
-Thakur.
-He was previously Registrar-cum-Secretary of Pharmacy Council of India, New Delhi.
-Presently he has been appointed as Chief Editor for the Rajiv Gandhi University of Health Sciences Journal of Pharmaceutical Sciences (RJPS), published by Rajiv Gandhi University of Health Sciences, Karnataka.
-The Department of Pharmaceutical Chemistry is chaired by Prof. Dr. M.D.
-Karvekar, was Dean, Pharmacy faculty, Rajiv Gandhi University of Health Sciences and Member Secretary, Board of Examining Authority, Bangalore.
-Presently he is holding a position in Executive Committee of Pharmacy Council of India and Member Drug Technical Advisory Board, New Delhi.
-We are privileged to have with us Prof. Prakash Mallya, Director, Krupanidhi Pharmaceutical Professional Advancement Center.
-He was Vice-president of one of the largest Pharmaceutical industry and worked in various parts of the world for more than 35 years.
-Dr. Raman Dang, the Principal of the Pharmacy Institute is an able administrator and researcher.
-He is on board of many important International and National Universities.
-He is the member of PhD Committee under Rajiv Gandhi University of Health Sciences, Karnataka and inspector with Pharmacy Council of India.
+- ➤ Dr. Suresh Nagpal, founder Chairman, visionary educationist, well known for his contributions and development of pharma profession. - ➤ Dr. M.D.
+Karvekar, Director academic, ex-Dean, Pharmacy faculty, Rajiv Gandhi University of Health Sciences and ex-Member Secretary, Board of Examining Authority, Bangalore.
+Presently he is holding a position as Executive member of Pharmacy Council of India and Member Drug Technical Advisory Board, New Delhi. - ➤ Prof. Prakash Mallya, Director, Centre for Pharmaceutical Professional advancement (CPPA).
+Ex-Vice-president of one of the largest Pharmaceutical industry and worked in various parts of the world for more than 35 years. - ➤ Dr. Raman Dang, Principal, an able administrator and researcher is on board of many important International and National Universities.
+He is Board of studies (BOS) Chairman PG, member of research grants monitoring committee, member curriculum development committee, member PhD committee and on the board of Helinet Consortium under Rajiv Gandhi University of Health Sciences, Bangalore.
+He is active member of NAAC introspection team, core committee member of B.Pharm syllabus revision, PCI and Jt secretary APTI.